mahi397/reactrouter/README.md

 - Switch (to select the React component based on the selected link.
 Child of BrowserRouter)
 - Route (provides a mapping from the link to the React component.
 Child of Switch tag)
 - Link (the React Link component which actually provides the link declaration - a path to the link and a name for the link, like in HTML)

+### Creating Components
+Create separate components for each of the pages we want to link, i.e. Home, House, Pet, Contact.
+Copy "content" div from App.js (para following <header>) for Home,
+contact.html for Contact,
+stellarpet.html for Pet,
+stellarhouse.html for House.